nromanen/Ch-048/README.md

 <pre><code>mvn -P eng,firefox test site</code></pre>
 <p>After executing <b>"site"</b> phase of maven you can get raports about test execution and screenshots of failed test by running target/site/allure-maven-plugin.html file
 </p>

+<h1>Run project using docker</h1>
+<p>You can ran full test project using Docker.
+In order to do so you should have Docker and Docker compose installed.
+You can download either <a href= "https://github.com/nromanen/Ch-048/blob/master/ProjectOnDocker/docker-compose.yml">full test version</a>(partly working) or <a href="https://github.com/nromanen/Ch-048/blob/master/ProjectOnDockerScheduler/docker-compose.yml">manager test</a>(completely working) and put it into folder on your local disck.
+This project require additional image, that you can download with this command:</p>
+<pre><code>docker pull elgalu/selenium</code></pre>
+<p>If you using Windows you should specify in the downloaded file path to folder in which videos of test execution will be saved.
+You can allso be given error about access to local disk, it's can be fixed in stting of Docker.</p>
+<p>Then using command line you should move to folder with downloaded file.
+In that folder you should execute command:</p>
+<pre><code>docker-compose up</code></pre>
+<p>After this in command line tool you will see information about test execution.
+When all tests over in command line tool you will that server with reports is up.
+You can reach these reports by addres http://localhost:9999.</p>